 When a product that is being sold is found to be dangerous the government and manufacturer can recall it.
 To find out more about recalled products click here.

 Products With Dangerous Track Records

 Popular products like baby bath seats, baby walkers, and sleep positioners have repeatedly proven to be dangerous.
 Read about the potential dangers of these products and don’t take the risk of using with your child.
 All juvenile products may pose risk and many have been recalled after causing injury and death.
-To find out more about specific products click on the list to the left.
+To find out more about specific products click on the list above.

 Consider the Source

 Many parents rely on the advice of friends and family when choosing baby products.
 Consider this advice a springboard to start your research.
 Just because a product did not harm their child, does not necessarily mean it is safe.
-One way to find out if a product is safe is to check if it has been recalled.
+One way to find out if a product is safe is to check the CPSC database for recalls or injury reports from other consumers.
 Also check Consumer Reports for safety ratings and reports.
-Starting in March 2011, you can also check the CPSC database for injury reports from other consumers.

 Report an Injury or Incident to SaferProducts.gov

 Do you have a product injury or incident to report?
 Use the button below to contact

 SaferProducts.gov and help other people avoid similar experiences.